jrperlic/data-structure-tutorial/3-tree.md

 ## Recursion

-Before you start coding, it's important that you know about **recursion**.
+Before you start coding, you must know about **recursion**.
 In programming, it's when a function calls itself:

 ```python
 def factorial(n):